Here are some of my thoughts on the portrait process, how I work, and what you need to do to make the most of it.

 Things you are comfortable in.
 Clothes that are you.

 It really depends on what we are trying to achieve.
-But in most cases a 60-minute session is plenty of time for a portrait session, unless we are driving around to multiple locations.
-But if we are doing this in Montpelier, we don’t have to drive far to find amazing backgrounds.
-Generally, I like to plan a session so that for all intents and purposes the clock has been stopped and we have plenty of time to lean into the moment and collaborate to create amazing images.
+But in most cases, a 60-minute session is plenty of time for a portrait session unless we are on location or driving around to multiple locations.
+Generally, I like to plan a session so that, for all intents and purposes, the clock has been stopped and we have plenty of time to lean into the moment and collaborate to create amazing images.

-If we are working outside, the ideal time to start is about two hours before sunset.
+If we are working outside, the ideal time to start is about 90 minutes before sunset.
 That gives us the most interesting, softest sunlight.
 But we can work in any light.
 And, of course, we can work around the clock indoors.

 Well, first of all, a reservation.

-Of course, after the reservation, but before the shoot, I would love it if you can share with me over email anything that expresses your expectations of our collaboration.
+Of course, after the reservation, but before the shoot, I would love it if you can share with me by phone or over email anything that expresses your expectations of our collaboration.